-Whether you need to pay a toll to cross the Golden Gate Bridge depends on which way you are going.
+You may have to pay a toll when you cross the Golden Gate Bridge — or not.
+It depends on which way you are going.
 It's free to drive across it going north, from San Francisco toward Sausalito.
 To get back into town going south, you'll have to pay a toll.

 But what if you're an out-of-towner who only plans to cross the bridge once or twice in your lifetime?
 This guide is written just for visitors like you, who want to know how to do it without paying a fine.